multipath-tcp/mptcp.dev/README.md

   MPTCP related content.
 - `setup` is meant as a guide for end users, helping them setup and use MPTCP on their system.
+- `pm` is dedicated to the different path-managers.
 - `debugging` is meant as a source of solutions on how and what to use to debug MPTCP on a system.
 - `implementation` contains information on how to support MPTCP natively in an